sinatayebati/variational-autoencoder/README.md

 <img src="vae-introductory-notebook/vae.png">

-This repository represents a generative model which utilizes VAE impleneted with Pyro deep probabilistic language to regenrate the MNIST images samples pulled from a distribution over the latent space and then compare the extracted features and generated images with the grand truth.
+This repository represents a generative model which utilizes VAE impleneted with Pyro deep probabilistic language to encode and regenrate the MNIST images using samples pulled from a distribution over the latent space and then compares the generated images with the grand truth.
+Also a comparison between the VAE implementation in Pytorch and Pyro is included.

+- Note: [vae-introductory-notebook] folder includes a notebook only for demonstrating the construction of encoder, decoder, guide, and model for Pyro implementation.
+It does not serve as a main script for running the model.

 <img src="results/pyro/reconstruction_9.png">
 <img src="results/pyro/reconstruction_8.png">